Dental Implants – Frisco, TX

 Does My Dental Insurance Cover Dental Implants?

 Unfortunately, dental insurance typically doesn’t cover dental implants.
 However, our experienced team can work with your plan to maximize your benefits while minimizing your out-of-pocket costs.
 Sometimes, your insurance may cover certain aspects of the procedure like the consultation or your periodontal therapy, but this will all depend on your plan.
-We also have CareCredit financing as a way to make our quality dentistry affordable.
 Call our dental office to learn more!

 Advanced Dental Implant Procedures